Yikes, I can’t believe it’s already the end of January and I’m still writing 2012 on all my papers.

 Michelle and her girlfriend brought home-made Sangria (so good) and a Trader Joe’s cheese, salami and baguette plate.
 All of us were starving so we ended up filling up on bread and cheese.
 Worth it.

 For the main dish, Sarath made us a whole chicken.
 I have no idea what it was roasted with, but it was mouth watering.

-Not pictured was a pizza delivery, stir fried rice, mash potatoes and a raspberry cheesecake 🙁 All in all, it was a great time since all of us are really close to begin with.
+Not pictured was a food delivery, including pizza, stir fried rice, mash potatoes and a raspberry cheesecake 🙁 All in all, it was a great time since all of us are really close to begin with.